Unbewohnte/broom/README.md

 [COMMANDS]

-- `sweep` -> scan for duplicate files, save results in a file and REMOVE empty files
+- `sweep` -> scan for duplicate files, REMOVE empty files and REPLACE other duplicates with symlinks
 - `scan` -> scan and save results in a file without removing anything [DEFAULT]